petrnohejl/alfonz/alfonz-adapter/README.md

 * `MultiDataBoundRecyclerAdapter`
 * `MultiMapDataBoundRecyclerAdapter`

+Simple-type adapters can be used directly - just create a new instance.
+Multi-type adapters are abstract.
 Create a class, extend the generic adapter and call `super` in the constructor.
 Pass item layout, view (view layer in MVVM) and observable array collection in the `super`.
 Adapter will inflate the layout for an item and bind the view and the data into `BR.view` and `BR.data` variables.

 ```java
 public class ProductListAdapter extends SimpleDataBoundRecyclerAdapter